 Introduction: Before performing your solo selection, please include a spoken introduction in which you state your name, instrument, hometown, and title of the solo work you have chosen.

-Excerpts: Each instrument has one required orchestral excerpt.
+Excerpts: Each instrument has a minimum of one required orchestral excerpt.

 Scales: Please play one major and one minor (harmonic or melodic) scale in any key of your choice with up to four sharps/flats from memory at a comfortable tempo.
 Each scale should be played twice, once slurred and once separated, using an articulation or bowing of your choice.
 Violin, viola, and cello applicants should play two or three octaves; bass, wind, and brass applicants should play one or two octaves.

-Video Essay: Please record an answer to one of the following questions.
+Video Essay: Please record an answer to the following questions.

 Please notice: this video essay should preferably be spoken in English.
 If that is too difficult, please record it in your own language.

 Where possible, we encourage you to keep the following in mind when making the recording.

 Consider lighting, framing, and camera placement.
 Film in a well-lit space, and be sure that there is mostly lighting in front of you (rather than from behind).
 Place the camera so that you, your instrument, and your full range of motion are in the frame at all times; we should also be able to see both you and your pianist during the accompanied work, if applicable.
 Choose a medium distance that shows as much detail as possible, while still allowing the image to be framed as described above.

 Try to place the camera on a tripod or flat surface when shooting.